Sulaiman-Dem/HeadsAndTailsGame/pseudocode.md

 6. Ask if they want to play again if yes loop steps 2 - 6 else present goodbye message

 ### Issues =

+1. I had issues finding a way of making it so that CPU randomly choosing heads or tails Solution = I figured out modulus provides whole numbers as an outcome so if I make it so that h = 2 and t = 1.
+It will work but I needed help from online to get srand((unsigned)time(0)) since I had no idea at the time to implement modulus into this program.
+This function works with timing of opening program and choses a random number from that time of opening.
+Its not the most reliable but it works most of the time